Large elements and advanced beamformers for increased field of view in 2-D ultrasound matrix arrays: Methods

 \subsubsection{Null Subtraction Imaging}

 Null subtraction imaging is implemented by beamforming with three different apodizations in parallel and incoherently summing the results \cite{agarwal_improving_2019}.
 These three apodizations are a zero-mean (ZM) apodization, and two direct current (DC) apodizations which are offset versions of the ZM.
-The ZM apodization creates a null at 0\(\degree\), or broadside to the receive sub-aperture.
+The ZM apodization creates a null at 0\(\degree\), broadside to the receive sub-aperture.
 The DC apodizations bridge the null but create similar side lobes in the beam pattern.
 Once beamforming is done with the three apodizations, the null is subtracted leaving a narrow main lobe and low side lobes \cite{agarwal_improving_2019}.
 The amount of offset, referred to as the DC offset, is a tunable parameter of NSI typically in the range 0.1-1.
 In our simulations and experiments, we set the DC offset to 0.5.
-Lower DC offsets result in more narrow main lobes, more suppressed side lobes, reduced grating lobes, and speckle that is no longer fully developed \cite{agarwal_improving_2019,kou_grating_2022,gardner_grating_2024,kou_high-resolution_2024}.
+Lower DC offsets result in narrower main lobes, lower side lobes, reduced grating lobes, and under-developed speckle \cite{agarwal_improving_2019,kou_grating_2022,gardner_grating_2024,kou_high-resolution_2024}.

 To implement NSI on a 2D array, a directional approach was taken as described in \cite{yociss_null_2021}.
 In this approach, two zero-mean apodizations are made by taking an equal number of +1 and -1 along row and column directions of the receive sub-aperture.
 Once beamforming and envelope detection are done for each ZM apodization, the maximum value over each result is taken as a directional zero-mean, as in